xXJohamXx/movie_DASHboard/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `DS-Salaries` for local development.
+Here's how to set up `movie_DASHboard` for local development.

-1. Fork the `DS-Salaries` repo on GitHub.
+1. Fork the `movie_DASHboard` repo on GitHub.

 2. Clone your fork locally:

     ``` console
-    $ git clone git@github.com:your_name_here/DS-Salaries.git
+    $ git clone git@github.com:your_name_here/movie_DASHboard.git
     ```